 Magnus was a happy old man trapped in a tiny body.
 I always thought there was a little of my father in him, if not an entire reincarnation.
 He had his own unique twist though.
 His sense of humor was spectacular.
 When we went to Hawaii, we attended a Luau.
 Unprompted, he walked out onto the stage, sang an Elvis song, threw his arm into the air and exclaimed “Thank you very much” as he exited the stage and returned to sit with us.

 His personality changed at the age of eight.
 We moved to a new house, I’ll never know if that was his catalyst, but his personality changed.
 He still smiled, he still laughed, but he spent more time by himself and less time with the family.

 It took him quite a while to learn how to read.
 Once he did, he started reading huge history books.
 He was fascinated by various dictators and could recite historical facts at the drop of a hat.
 He sometimes drove teachers crazy.
 One history teacher sent him out of class to the principals office because he disagreed with him.
 He had to apologize to Magnus once he realized that Magnus was right and he was wrong.

 Many kids bring home animals that need help.
 Magnus brought home people that needed a place to stay, He would hand you his right arm, even if it was the last arm he had.

 I miss him terribly.
 I worry about him.
 A few months ago, I had a dream about him visiting me.
 He told me that he had his own house, a flying house.
 He told me that the house was a little drafty, he had to put towels in the windows to keep the wind out.
-He flew all kinds of places, around the world.
-He landed his house whenever he wanted to and went to places he had always wanted to go.
+He flew to all kinds of places around the world.
+He was able to land his house whenever he wanted to and went to places he had always wanted to go.
 This picture of a flying house gives me great comfort, because I can see him so clearly waving to me from the window.